Climate Projections for New Zealand by 2040 and 2090 according to NIWA

-NZ Herald reports a 38.2 C temperature in Gisborne last 31st January 2020, the hottest since 1940 and the country’s fifth warmest January temperature that NIWA had ever recorded.
-Although Met Service station recorded it slightly cooler at 37.1C (Neilson, 2020).
+NZ Herald reports a 38.2 C temperature in Gisborne on 31 January 2020, the hottest since 1940 and the country’s fifth warmest January temperature that NIWA recorded.
+However, the Met Service station recorded it as slightly cooler at 37.1C (Neilson, 2020).

-NIWA or the National Institute of Water and Atmospheric Research is a research institute of New Zealand, which mission is to conduct leading environmental science to enable the sustainable management of natural resources for the country and the planet.
+NIWA, or the National Institute of Water and Atmospheric Research, is a research institute in New Zealand whose mission is to conduct leading environmental science to enable the sustainable management of natural resources for the country and the planet.

 On 2 February 2020, Newshub also reported over 35°C temperature around the country, fearing it could go over 4°C in some eastern parts of New Zealand.
 NIWA says on its Facebook page that “sea temperatures around New Zealand have really warmed up” and adds that the hot sea temperatures in the Pacific could lead to more destructive weather patterns in the second half of February 2020 (Palmer, 2020).

-What used to be the cool seas in the north of Australia has been replaced by warmer seas, and these cause a rising motion in the Atmosphere creating rain and thunderstorms, says NIWA meteorologist Ben Noll on Hub news (Palmer, 2020).
+What used to be the cool seas in the north of Australia have been replaced by warmer seas, which cause a rising motion in the Atmosphere, creating rain and thunderstorms, says NIWA meteorologist Ben Noll on Hub news (Palmer, 2020).

 Climate change projections for NZ